cle1994/InnoD_Web_Handbook/README.md

 The information found in this book comes from my failures, errors, and growth as an intern and a technical co-founder.
 Again, this isn't a definitive guide to anything, just an aid, take it how you will.

+Also, I use a Mac, so instructions will be assuming you use a Mac, sorry :disappointed:.
+I'll try to add as much Windows and Linux as a can but no guarantees it'll work.
+(Please pull request me for added instructions for those operation systems)

 # Acknowledgements
 Just wanted to say thank you to those that helped me as I wrote this.